teknopaul/lmms/FORK_README.md

     * Alt + W set notes as regular
     * Alt + S selects all sub notes
     * Alt + N selctes all normal notes
-* AudioFileProcessor - has next/prev for quickly trying out different drum samples.
+* AudioFileProcessor - has next/prev for quickly trying out different drum samples in the context of the track you are writing.
 * Triple Oscilator - has next/prev for source wavs
     * also supports a single bezier wave oscilator.
-* Voxpop - sampler instrument designed for playing voice samples
+* Voxpop - sampler instrument designed specifically for playing voice samples
     * playback from different places in the sample
     * pitch and/or time stretch
     * playback points (cue sheet) edited in Audacity (save labels as a .txt file)
 * Xone - Allen & Heath mixer style LPF effect
 * Ability to save and load presents for all LMMS effects.
-* Export improvements
+* Export improvements - collectivly these mean I can type Ctrl+E and render and publish a tune directly to the Internet with no need for post processing.
     * Ctrl + E to export without popups (using configured defaults)
     * Ctrl + B to bounce selected clips to loop file
     * Saving meta data to MP3 / Ogg / Wav files, e.g. title, author, genre